My Books

 Galen Guengerich is senior minister of All Souls Unitarian Church, a historic

 congregation located on the Upper East Side of Manhattan.
 He graduated from Princeton Theological Seminary and earned a Ph.D. in theology from the University of Chicago.
 His sermon at All Souls on the Sunday after 9/11, “The Shaking of Foundations,” was selected as one of seven responses to 9/11, along with speeches by President Bush and Governor Pataki, for Representative American Speeches 2001-2002.
-He is the author of God Revised:
+He is the author of God Revised: How Religion Must Evolve in a Scientific Age and a member of the Council on Foreign Relations.

 The true story of the fate and the legal struggles to acknowledge, honor and compensate all of those men and women who came to our rescue after the most catastrophic act of terror on our nation- 9/11.